underworldcode/underworld2/docs/development/guidelines.md

 interact with and modify content (temporarily).
 Where possible, visualisation should be constructed using glucifer.

-Chapter outline:

-01_GettingStarted.ipynb
-02_Meshing.ipynb
-03_FEVariables.ipynb
-04_Swarms.ipynb
-05_Functions.ipynb
-06_Systems.ipynb
-07_Utilities.ipynb
-08_Visualisation.ipynb
-09_Checkpointing.ipynb
-10_Parallelism.ipynb

-All files here are read-only and should pass tests at all times.
+All files should be read-only and should pass tests at all times.

 Coding Style